Brachial Plexus Injury

 Brachial Plexus Rupture

 A forceful stretch results in partial or complete tearing of the nerve in the brachial plexus.
 A brachial plexus rupture is more serious than neuropraxia.
-There is the potential for damage to the arm, hand, shoulder, and even make certain muscles useless after a fracture.
+There is the potential for damage to the arm, hand, and shoulder, and even making certain muscles useless after a fracture.
 Severe pain can also accompany these injuries.

 A rupture of this type can often be repaired surgically, depending on the severity and location of the injury.

 Brachial Plexus Neuroma

 A nerve that has been injured by a cut during surgery, or by an injury from another source, can develop scar tissue as it tries to repair itself.
 Nerves along the brachial plexus may experience painful knots caused by scar tissue called a neuroma.